admire-eurohpc/AnomalyDetection/README.md

+# General Information
+Anomaly Detection is an independent system that provides Intelligent Controller with information about status of each node.
+It can detect anomalies based on cpu temperatures, power and number of allocated cpus.
+In case of detected anomaly system provides information about it to Intelligent Controller so the node is not considered during scheduling new jobs.

+System is easily scalable to train on more than 4 metrics as long as the data feeded is collected in the same manner.
 # Installation
 In case of testing Anomaly Detection system outside of Torino HPC one has to prepare virtual environment with Python >= 3.10.
 ```